ODYC-Rbledsoe/odyc-platform/replit.md

-# Mentorship Platform
+# ODYC - Mentorship and Workforce Development Platform

 ## Overview

-This is a Flask-based mentorship platform that connects students with mentors for learning and professional development.
-The platform provides role-based access control with three distinct user types: students, mentors, and administrators.
-The system facilitates mentor-student matching, session logging, and progress tracking.
+ODYC is a mentorship and workforce development platform modeled after the Southwest Wyoming Manufacturing Partnership — a coalition built on the principle of being industry-led and community-supported.
+The platform connects high school students with industry professionals to explore careers, build employability skills, and form meaningful connections that keep talent in Southwest Wyoming.

+**Mission**: Transform regional workforce development by creating personalized career roadmaps built around real-world job roles identified by local employers, while providing a scalable mentorship engine that will evolve into a community-connected talent platform.

+**Current Focus**: Industry professionals mentor groups of 5-6 students through structured curriculum that builds both technical and professional skills aligned to local industry needs.

+**Future Vision**: A comprehensive talent pipeline where industry partners invest in early talent development, access skilled candidates, and reduce hiring risk through education-to-employment pathways.

 ## System Architecture